-You should be able to build this super easy X base Farmhouse table for about $50.
+This super easy X base Farmhouse table can be built for about $50.
 Cutting the angles for the X braces will be the most difficult part because one angle is over 45• which is the limit on a lot of miter saws.
 But there’s a simple fix, use an angle finder, mark it and use a jigsaw or circular saw for the cut.

 What I love about this plan is that there are no visible fasteners!
 If you pick out attractive lumber and spend some time sanding and finishing, this could be a beautiful farmhouse table.

 X Base Dining Table – Free Woodworking Plans

 - Base: Four 8′ 2×4’s.
 (Always good to get a couple extra — in case you need them)